CyberAgent/boombox.js/README_en.md

 ### Why you should use boombox?

 Web browseres have `HTMLAudio` / `WebAudio` / `HTMLVideo` API for playing audio.
 However these API have diffrent way to use and browser have no compatibility.
-`boombox` provides unified API and solves diffrence enviroment between web browser.
+`boombox.js` provides unified API and solves diffrence enviroment between web browser.

 In addition to this library has function for mobile web browser support, eg: stop to play sound when a web browser is inactive, handle multiple audio source.

-`WebAudio` API has advanced feature like "Mixing sound" but `boombox` doesn't extend these feature.
+`WebAudio` API has advanced feature like "Mixing sound" but `boombox.js` doesn't extend these feature.
 Because the library suppose basic usage.
-However `boombox` doesn't restrict these features, you can extend `boombox` function.
+However `boombox.js` doesn't restrict these features, you can extend `boombox.js` function.

 ## Demo